Ysurac/FlightAirMap/README.md

 ### ADS-B (real flights)
 * You can use dump1090 [https://github.com/mutability/dump1090](https://github.com/mutability/dump1090) with a RTL dongle, Radarcape deltadb.txt or aircraftlist.json, or wazzup file, or /action.php/acars/data of phpvms...
-* run cron-sbs.php (The name is not really good, this should be run one time like a daemon, use a init script or screen)
+* run scripts/daemon-spotter.php

 ### ACARS (only messages from real flights)
 * You have to use acarsdec [http://sourceforge.net/projects/acarsdec/](http://sourceforge.net/projects/acarsdec/) : acarsdec -N 127.0.0.1:9999 -r 0 131.525 131.550 131.725
-* run cron-acars.php (also a daemon)
+* run scripts/daemon-acars.php

 ### APRS (real flights)
 * You can user APRS server from glidernet like aprs.glidernet.org:10152